 The Policy Learning Platform organised a peer review on the topic of 'Artificial Intelligence (AI) in the health sector' with the Region Sud Provence-Alpes-Côte-d’Azur on 17-18 December 2019 in Marseille, France.
-Five talented peers from Denmark, Estonia, Finland, and Switzerland came in Marseille to share with the host region their experience and suggestions in integrating the priority ‘Artificial Intelligence (AI) in the health sector’ into the regional smart specialisation strategy (S3).
+Five talented peers from different regions across Europe came in Marseille to share with the host region their experience and suggestions in integrating the priority ‘Artificial Intelligence (AI) in the health sector’ into the regional smart specialisation strategy (S3).

 Please find the host’s policy challenges and peers' suggestions in the follow-up report.